edborden/CurrentTruck/README.md

 Application that monitors real-time foot traffic and parking availability in parks, then routes food trucks/vendors toward underserved areas.
 It also incorporates demographic and historical performance for future recommendations and back-office reporting.

+Consists of:
+* Ember frontend in /app
+* Scriptr.io scripts in /scripts
+* Utility runners for integration with GE Predix in /ge

 ## Prerequisites

 You will need the following things properly installed on your computer.